-^{2 &#}x27;The statement of financial position' and 'Amounts not subject to enforceable master netting arrangements'.
+2 The 'statement of financial position' and 'Amounts not subject to enforceable master netting arrangements'.

-3 At 31 December 2019, the total amount of 'Customer Deposits' excluding repurchase agreements is EUR 574,355 million of which EUR 14,649 million is subject to offsetting.
+3 At 31 December 2019, the total amount of 'Customers deposits' excluding repurchase agreements is EUR 574,433 million of which EUR 14,649 million is subject to offsetting.